KushajveerSingh/group_video_chat/README.md

 # Group Video Chat
+**Note:-** Since Heroku removed their free tier, I have not migrated the backend to another service.
+And as a result, the demo would not work.
+Sorry for the inconvenience.

 [demo](https://kushaj-group-video-chat.vercel.app)

 ![](assets/demo_image.png)

-A group video chat application built using [Agora App Builder](https://appbuilder.agora.io/).
-You can host conference video chats with support for multiple people at the same time, share screen, private and group messaging, admin controls and create polls.
-This project is mostly focused on working with an enterprise scale codebase and adding features on top of it (like creating polls) by reading the documentation.
+- Developed a group video chat application with support for multiple participants, screen sharing, private and group messaging, admin controls, and polling, using Agora's chat builder for scalability and rapid development.
+- Enhanced existing Agora codebase with additional features such as a polling system, showcasing the ability to work effectively in large codebases and integrate new functionalities.
+- Implemented user-friendly features such as meeting creation and sharing, admin controls for muting and managing participants, and options for private or group chats, promoting an engaging user experience.
+- Deployed the frontend on Vercel and the backend on Heroku.

 ## Table of Contents
 - [Demo Videos](#demo-videos)